department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 You won't pay anything for dependent coverage until your child is 18 years old.

-We may also offer you extended coverage if your child:
+We may offer you extended coverage if your child:
 - Is a full-time student between 18 and 22 years old, **or**
 - Becomes permanently and totally disabled before turning 18 years old, and can’t support themselves